-For Mental Health Awareness Week, we caught up with Luciana Carvalho Se MHFA who is co-founder of MindCheck who gave us some heavy stats and advice on how we can better manage our mental health and wellbeing.
+For Mental Health Awareness Week, we caught up with Luciana Carvalho Se MHFA who is co-founder of MindCheck and gave us some heavy stats and advice on how we can better manage our mental health and wellbeing.
 Here is what she had to say.

 The theme for this year’s Mental Health Awareness Week is kindness.

-Although we have seen incredible examples of collective responsibility throughout the country during this pandemic, neighbourhoods and cities coming together, protecting those that are most at risk, ongoing celebrations and recognition of those on the frontline… There has also been a marked increase in LGBTQ+ mental health helpline calls since the start of the COVID crisis.
+Although we have seen incredible examples of collective responsibility throughout the country during this pandemic, neighbourhoods and cities coming together, protecting those most at risk, ongoing celebrations and recognition of those on the frontline… There has also been a marked increase in LGBTQ+ mental health helpline calls since the start of the COVID crisis.

-Whether you are isolating with homophobic parents, have a previous mental health condition that has been exacerbated by loneliness and anxiety.
+Whether you are isolating with homophobic parents, or have a previous mental health condition that has been exacerbated by loneliness and anxiety.
 Or — the classic — you have hastily U-hauled with a new Tinder date and it is not going that well…There are challenges particular to the queer community that must not be ignored.

 In fact, it is about time that we not only recognise and raise awareness that they exist but demystify and destigmatise them, so we can more effectively address them.

 It is a known fact that LGBTQ+ individuals have historically reported higher rates of anxiety, depression, eating disorders and alcohol and substance misuse than our straight counterparts.
 Whether you have a lived experience of it or not, or know someone who has, you must be aware of the unique psychosocial elements that pervade our community.
 In fact, there is a name for that —minority stress theory.